7terminals/puppet-redis/README.markdown

 **What redis affects:**

 * installation directory for redis
-* bashrc file of the user or /etc/bashrc if parameter pathfile is not set
-* ToDo - some more info about keeping apache redis in its own folder so that on ensure => absent, someone' /usr/local does not disappear
+* configuration file for redis and it't init script

-### Beginning with Apache redis
+### Beginning with Redis

-To setup Apache redis on a server
+To setup Redis on a server

-    redis::setup { "example.com-redis":
+    redis::setup { 'redis':
-      ensure        => 'present',
+      ensure        => present,
-      source        => 'apache-redis-1.9.0-bin.tar.gz',
-      deploymentdir => '/home/example.com/apps/apache-redis',
+      deploymentdir => '/usr/local/redis',
-      user          => 'example.com',
-      pathfile      => '/home/example.com/.bashrc'
+      version       => '2.6.11',
     }

 Usage